n-pontes/etch-a-sketch/README.md

 ## Summary

-This project involves creating a Etch a Sketch, it is a "doodling" app of sorts that allows the user to draw on a grid of square <div>'s.
+This project involves creating an Etch-A-Sketch application—a "doodling" app that allows users to draw on a grid of squares.
+Users can hover over the grid to draw and dynamically adjust the grid size with a reset button.

 ## Key Features:

-(under construction)
++ Dynamic grid size adjustment.
++ Interactive drawing with color changes.
++ Responsive design for various screen sizes.

 ## What is Etch-a-Sketch?

-(under construction)
+Etch-A-Sketch is a classic drawing toy that allows users to create pictures by turning knobs to move a stylus over a screen.
+This web application emulates that experience digitally, providing a fun and interactive way to draw and experiment with different grid sizes and colors.